1MayoBrahim/Sportify-App/README.md

 Open a terminal.
 Navigate to the client folder by typing cd client.
 Install the dependencies with yarn install.
 Boot React with yarn start.

 # The Backend (server):
 Open a new terminal (you can use a split terminal if you want).
 Navigate to the server folder by typing cd server.
 Install the dependencies with yarn install.
-Boot the server with yarn start:server.
+Boot the server with yarn dev to start server.
 After following these steps, you should have 2 terminals.
 One should be running React, and the other should be running the server.
 Create a .env file in the root folder and add the following environment variables: makefile

 Copy code
 REACT_APP_API_BASE_URL= REACT_APP_GOOGLE_MAPS_API_KEY=